ArtifexSoftware/MuPDF.NET/docs/api/utils.rst

-:meth:`RecoverQuad`                  Compute the quad of a span ("dict", "rawdict") :meth:`RecoverSpanQuad`              Compute the quad of a subset of span characters :meth:`Unicode2GlyphName`            Return glyph name from a unicode :meth:`MakeAnnotDA`                  Passing color, fontname, fontsize into the annot :meth:`AddAnnotId`                   Add a unique /NM key to an annotation or widget :meth:`AddOcObject`                  Add OC object reference to a dictionary :meth:`ColorCount`                   Return count of each color.
-:meth:`BinFromBuffer`                Turn FzBuffer into a byte[] :meth:`BufferFromBytes`              Make FzBuffer from a byte[] object :meth:`CalcImageMatrix`              Compute image insertion matrix
+:meth:`RecoverQuad`                  Compute the quad of a span ("dict", "rawdict") :meth:`RecoverSpanQuad`              Compute the quad of a subset of span characters :meth:`Unicode2GlyphName`            Return glyph name from a unicode :meth:`MakeAnnotDA`                  Passing color, fontname, fontsize into the annotation :meth:`AddAnnotId`                   Add a unique /NM key to an annotation or widget :meth:`AddOcObject`                  Add OC object reference to a dictionary :meth:`ColorCount`                   Return count of each color :meth:`BinFromBuffer`                Turn FzBuffer into a byte[] :meth:`BufferFromBytes`              Make FzBuffer from a byte[] object :meth:`CalcImageMatrix`              Compute image insertion matrix